Creamen/git-sensible/README.md

 A central reference to streamline and homoginize a team's workflow.

-There are many, many ways teams can fail with developing source code, from the management of the team to the typing of the keys.
-Hopefully this guide will help you understand how to better use Git in a team environment.
+There are many, many ways teams can fail with developing source code, from the management of the team down to the typing of the keys.
+Hopefully this guide will help improve your programming experience.

 This isn't exhaustive.
 Be proactive in researching and asking others about proper workflow, even if it's laughing at some poor developer from a post in /r/programmerhumor.

+With all this said, don't expect to know these procedures off the bat.
+Git is very much an *inductive* language, which means, rather informally, *learn by doing*.
+You could say this is a compilation of everything we've had to Google, and has improved our workflow.
+Use what works for you.

 * [Useguide] (#useguide)
 * [Styleguide] (#styleguide)